Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-Theoretically, you can connect an infinite number of network switches to your router by daisy-chaining them.
-In terms of direct connection to the router, the number of switches that can be connected will be limited by the number of physical Ethernet ports.
+Daisy-chaining can be used to theoretically connect an infinite number of network switches to a single router.
+In terms of a direct connection to an ethernet port on a router, the number of switches that can be connected will be limited by the number of physical ethernet ports on the router itself.

 Is There a Limit to the Number of Devices You Can Connect?